Get the FREE one-click dictionary software for Windows

 3. The action of taking up as by tightening, absorption or reeling in

-Derived forms: take-ups, took up, takes up, taking up, taken up
+Derived forms: took up, taken up, take-ups, takes up, taking up

-Type of: accept, adopt, change, change state, consume, device, embark, embrace, enter, espouse, fill, have, ingest, move, occupy, receive, remove, sweep up, take, take away, take in, tightening, turn, withdraw
+Type of: accept, act, adopt, begin, change, change state, consume, device, embark, embrace, enter, espouse, fill, get, get down, have, ingest, move, occupy, receive, remove, set about, set out, start, start out, take, take away, take in, tightening, turn, withdraw